Trump delays TikTok ban enforcement again ahead of expected China deal

 An apparent deal in April fell through after Mr. Trump announced new tariffs on China.
 The deal would have spun TikTok's operations in the U.S. into a new company that was owned and operated by a majority of American investors, a source familiar with the plans said at the time.

 Sources with knowledge of the negotiations told CBS News this week that the latest deal includes technology company Oracle and private equity firm Silver Lake.
-(David Ellison, the son of Oracle co-founder Larry Ellison, is the chairman and CEO of Paramount, a Skydance Corporation, which is the parent company of CBS.)
+(David Ellison, the son of Oracle co-founder Larry Ellison, is the chairman and CEO of Paramount Skydance, which is the parent company of CBS.
+The Ellison family owns a controlling interest in Paramount Skydance.)

 The Chinese Embassy in Washington responded on Tuesday morning that China will "firmly defend its national interests, the legitimate rights and interests of Chinese companies, and will carry out technology export approvals according to relevant laws and regulations."